 Our core values shape our commitment to making the communities we serve stronger and more resilient.
 By supporting diversity in our communities and among our suppliers, we encourage respect for all people and spark entrepreneurship and innovation.
 The Home Depot Foundation invests in improving veteran housing, supporting communities affected by natural disasters and training skilled tradespeople to fill the labor gap.
 Team Depot, our associate volunteer force, provides hands-on project support to further the Foundation's mission and impact.

 Launch a Tier II supplier diversity program

-that measures and encourages our Tier I suppliers' spending with diverse suppliers to train 20,000 skilled tradespeople, including veterans to veteran causes with a focus on housing
+that measures and encourages our Tier I suppliers' spending with diverse suppliers

 By 2028, The Home Depot Foundation will invest